error0024/error0024.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm **Mikhail Kudinov**, a cryptographer and security researcher with a deep passion for post-quantum cryptography, provable security, and building efficient, real-world cryptographic systems.
+I am running a Consultancy as "Kudinov Cryptography Research".
+If you wish for a consultancy in the cryptography area - feel free to contact me.

-Currently, I’m a PhD candidate at **Eindhoven University of Technology**, where I work under the supervision of Dr. Andreas Hülsing.
+[comment]: <> (Currently, I’m a PhD candidate at **Eindhoven University of Technology**, where I work under the supervision of Dr. Andreas Hülsing.)

-My work sits at the intersection of theory and practice — I’m driven by a desire to make cryptography not just provably secure, but also practical, scalable, and ready for the post-quantum era.
-Over the years, I’ve collaborated with both academic researchers and industry leaders, including the **Ethereum Foundation**, to help design cryptographic protocols that are resilient to quantum attacks while remaining efficient for deployment.
+My expertise sits at the intersection of theory and practice — I’m driven by a desire to make cryptography not just provably secure, but also practical, scalable, and ready for the post-quantum era.
+Over the years, I’ve collaborated with both academic researchers and industry leaders, including the **Blockstream**, **Ethereum Foundation**, and **NIST** to help design cryptographic protocols that are resilient to quantum attacks while remaining efficient for deployment.

 Before my PhD, I worked at the **Russian Quantum Center**, where I led teams on applied cryptography projects, developed secure communication protocols, and contributed to shaping cryptographic infrastructures for critical systems.
 I regularly participate in cryptographic competitions and have multiple wins at international contests like **NSUCRYPTO**.